yii2tech/balance/README.md

 In this example balance manager will find Id of the affected accounts automatically, using provided attributes as a filter.

 You may enable [[yii2tech\balance\Manager::autoCreateAccount]], allowing automatic creation of the missing accounts, if they are specified as attributes set.
-This allows accounts creation on the fly by demand only, eliminating necessity of their pre-creation.
+This allows accounts creation on the fly, by demand only, eliminating necessity of their pre-creation.

-**Heads up!** Actually 'account' entity is redundant at balance system and its usage can be avoided.
-However its presence provides more flexibility and saves performance.
+**Heads up!** Actually 'account' entity is redundant at balance system, and its usage can be avoided.
+However, its presence provides more flexibility and saves performance.
 Storing of account data is not mandatory for this extension, you can configure your balance manager in the way it is not used.